cssidy/personal-site/_posts/2018-03-16-Book-Review-Eloquent-JavaScript.md

 title: Book Review - Eloquent JavaScript
 ---

 I recently finished [Eloquent JavaScript](https://eloquentjavascript.net/) by Marijn Haverbeke.
-Eloquent JavaScript is considered one of the educational pillars of learning the JavaScript language, and I've heard great reviews of it from fellow programmers.
+Eloquent JavaScript is considered one of the educational pillars of JavaScript, and I've heard great reviews of it from fellow programmers.
 So I thought it was worth trying.

 ## The Book